Accessibility Statement

 -

-Reviewing legacy documents and prioritising essential content for remediation
+Reviewing legacy documents and prioritising essential content for remediation, including addressing known accessibility issues in some PDF documents

 Accessibility improvements are ongoing and form part of our regular website development programme.